Cicada_sss, interview with a Vocaloïd Producer

 She and the movement that surrounds her are at the core of not only my career but also my life.

 I met her in 2007 when she had just been born and I was 9 years old at the time.
 The rise of the "Vocaloid" music genre that emerged on the Nico Nico Douga platform is a memory that I would call my original musical experience.
-As I will explain later, ex. pop music is an album that pays strong respect to the early days of Vocaloid culture.

 At the time, many of the songs on the album were focused on her character and the existence of Vocaloid itself, as represented by "初音ミクの消失".
 Perhaps because of my strong memories of those days, I have come to see her not as a voice synthesizer but as a partner in music production.